-Find and undo all the screws securing the engine to the cutting deck, grip the engine firmly and lift it carefully, bearing in mind that its weight is around 35 - 45 kg.
+Find and undo all the screws holding the engine to the frame, grip the engine firmly and lift it, taking the necessary care bearing in mind that its weight is around 35 - 45 kg.

 Some engines are held with screws of different length and in different positions, so it is best to label them so that no errors are made on reassembly.